vpotapev/ex_ray/README.md

     ExRay uses ETS to track the span chains.
 Each request will create a new chain that will grow and collapse with your function call stack.
 As such you will need to track a unique call ID either by generating a custom ID for each request.
-If you are using Phoenix, the framework does this for you by using the request_id in the response headers.
+If you are using Phoenix, the framework does this for you by using the trace_id in the response headers.
     The ETS table is used to locate the parent span for which to attach to when navigating the call stack.